 Start with the plinth.
 If your support is already level – and it should be – there shouldn’t be much to do here.
-But, if for some reason you need to make adjustments many turntables have adjustable feet to help you get things spot-on.
+But if for some reason you need to make adjustments, many turntables have adjustable feet to help you get things spot-on.

-Next, check the platter is also level.
-With most decks the platter position is fixed relative to the plinth, and should be parallel to start with unless something’s gone seriously wrong in manufacture.
+Next, check the platter is level.
+On most decks the platter position is fixed relative to the plinth and should be parallel to start with, unless something’s gone seriously wrong in manufacture.
 Suspended designs will allow a degree of adjustment.

 How to adjust tracking force

 Most arm weights come with markings to help, but if you really want to be accurate it makes sense to buy dedicated cartridge scales.
-While there are expensive, and very accurate, digital options, there are also plastic alternatives that do the job well enough.
+While there are expensive – and very accurate – digital options, there are also plastic alternatives that do the job well enough.
 These only cost a few pounds.

 How to adjust arm height and cartridge alignment

-It’s worth taking the time to get this right.
+It’s worth taking time to get this right.
 Errors as small as a degree can lead to large rises in distortion.

 How to pick the right phono preamp